Trent-Fellbootman/dev000/docs/developer-mindset/abstraction.md

 - Target audience: You.
 - What is this thing: Something you can use to drive around and get to anywhere fast.
 - Relevant information: You can drive this thing around.
 It's fast.
-- Irrelevant information: It's made up of an engine, a fuel tank, a chasis, etc. It's 4.6 meters long and 1.6 meters tall, with a peak power output of 140 hp.
+- Irrelevant information: It's made up of an engine, a fuel tank, a chassis, etc. It's 4.6 meters long and 1.6 meters tall, with a peak power output of 140 hp.
 Stuff like that.

 The explanation above should be easy to understand: the target audience is you, and the only thing you need to know is that you can drive a car around, so that's the abstraction.